yuxiangl6/zoomcamp24/de-zoomcamp-project_Canada_Employment_Analysis/README.md

 3) Companies in which city is likely to hire candidates full-time in 2019?

-As a data engineer and analyst, the delieverables are
-1. Develop a dashboard with 3 tiles by
+As a data engineer and analyst, the delieverables are Develop a dashboard with 3 tiles by
-   - Selecting a dataset of interest (see Datasets)
+   - Selecting a dataset of interest (see Datasets) (refer to https://github.com/yuxiangl6/zoomcamp24/tree/main/de-zoomcamp-project_Canada_Employment_Analysis/mage-orchestrator)
-   - Creating a pipeline for processing this dataset and putting it to a datalake
+   - Creating a pipeline for processing this dataset and putting it to a datalake (refer to https://github.com/yuxiangl6/zoomcamp24/tree/main/de-zoomcamp-project_Canada_Employment_Analysis/mage-orchestrator)
-   - Creating a pipeline for moving the data from the lake to a data warehouse
+   - Creating a pipeline for moving the data from the lake to a data warehouse (refer to https://github.com/yuxiangl6/zoomcamp24/tree/main/de-zoomcamp-project_Canada_Employment_Analysis/bq-data-warehouse)
-   - Transforming the data in the data warehouse: prepare it for the dashboard
+   - Transforming the data in the data warehouse: prepare it for the dashboard (refer to https://github.com/yuxiangl6/zoomcamp24/tree/main/de-zoomcamp-project_Canada_Employment_Analysis/mage-orchestrator)
-   - Building a dashboard to visualize the data
+   - Building a dashboard to visualize the data (refer to https://github.com/yuxiangl6/zoomcamp24/tree/main/de-zoomcamp-project_Canada_Employment_Analysis/Canada_Employment_Analysis_dashboard)